hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 export PATH="$HOME/.composer/vendor/bin:$PATH"
 {% endhighlight %}

-Start a new Terminal session to ensure th path is updated
+Start a new Terminal session to ensure the path is updated

 ### Step 3 - Install Drush using Composer and verify Status